RubyLichtenstein/Domain-Layer-Modeling/README.md

 * Using the principle of Inversion of Control to make the domain independent from frameworks.

 Some of the benefits of this approach:

-* Since the domain is independent of framework it easy to share code between platform and allow tests run faster
+* Easy share code between platform
-*
+* Fester tests
 *

-### The project include simple domain layer with 4 use cases
+### The project demonstrate simple domain layer with 4 use cases

 * [login]()
 * [logout]()